agoutsmedt/website/content/en/about/presentation.md

 ---
 title: "Biography"
-summary: "biographical information on Aurélien Goutsmedt"
+summary: "Biographical information about Aurélien Goutsmedt"
 type: blank

 # Order that this section appears on the page.